pglevy/bixal-sketch-template/README.md

 4. Re-save the edited as a template to create new files from this version.

 Note that the bits have their own text symbols.
 They can pretty easily be updated in bulk.
 Just select the text layers on the Symbols page to make chages.

+### Icons

+To use a different icon library:

+1. Add the new file as a Library in Sketch.
+2. Use the symbol overrides in your symbols to point to the new file.
+3. Resave the template to use the new icons in future new files.